Rawhide release & package build

 6. Commit and make a PR.

 The branch used for the release is not touched.
-This might be surprising, but docs are always used from the master branch.
+This might be surprising, but docs are always used from the main branch.